 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The supplemental schedules on pages 83-84 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplemental schedules on pages 79-80 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.

-October 23, 2019
+October 28, 2020

-This section presents management's discussion and analysis (MD&A) of the Teachers' Retirement System's (the System) financial position and performance for the year ended June 30, 2019.
+This section presents management's discussion and analysis (MD&A) of the Teachers' Retirement System's (the System) financial position and performance for the years ended June 30, 2020 and 2019.
 This section is presented as a narrative overview and analysis.
-Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, and supplemental schedules to better understand the financial condition and performance of the System during the fiscal year ended June 30, 2019.
+Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, and supplemental schedules to better understand the financial condition and performance of the System during the fiscal years ended June 30, 2020 and 2019.
+Information for fiscal year 2018 is presented for comparative purposes.